shekelyan/weightedjoinsampling/readme.txt

 The ".json" files in the main folder reveal how the data should be named and where everything should be placed:

 In the folder "data/dblp": citation.csv, paper.csv, author.csv, authored.csv, venue.csv
-In the folder "data/tpch/1X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
+In the folder "data/tpch/1X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl,  supplier.tbl, etc
-In the folder "data/tpch/10X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
+In the folder "data/tpch/10X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl,  supplier.tbl, etc
-In the folder "data/tpch/100X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
+In the folder "data/tpch/100X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl,  supplier.tbl, etc
 In the folder "data/twitter": 1_50x.txt, 2_50x.txt, celebrities_profiles.txt

 3.)
 COMPILE THE CODE